Failed state: Neotrusteeship

 James Fearon and David Laitin suggest in "Neotrusteeship and the Problem of Weak States" that the problem of failed states can be addressed through a system of "neotrusteeship", which they compare to "postmodern imperialism".
 Fearon and Laitin's idea of neotrusteeship involves a combination of international and domestic organizations which seek to rebuild states.
 Fearon and Laitin start with the assumption that failed states comprise a collective action problem.
-Failed states impose negative externalities on the rest of the international system, like refugees who are displaced by war.
+Failed states impose negative externalities on the rest of the international system, like refugees displaced by war.
 It would be a net good for the international system if countries worked to develop and rebuild failed states.
 However, intervention is very costly, and no single nation has a strong enough incentive to act to solve the problem of a failed state.
 Therefore, international cooperation is necessary to solve this collective action problem.

 Fearon and Laitin identify four main problems to achieving collective action to intervene in failed states: